mirmik/zencad/README.md

 Standalone Distribution
 -----------------------
-ZenCad should have standalone version for Windows.
+ZenCad have standalone version for Windows.
-You can find windows prerelease version [here](https://github.com/mirmik/zencad/releases/tag/wintest)
+You can find windows prerelease version in [releases](https://github.com/mirmik/zencad/releases).

 Source code
 ---------------